Michel Déon Prize

-The Michel Déon Prize was founded in 2018.
-It is a joint prize awarded in alternate years by the Royal Irish Academy (funded by the Department of Foreign Affairs and Trade) in Ireland and the Académie française in France in memory of the French writer Michel Déon (1919-2016) who made the West of Ireland his home.
-The winning author gets a prize of €10,000 and the honour of visiting the other country to deliver the Michel Déon Lecture the following year.
+The Michel Déon Prize was founded in 2018 in memory of the French writer Michel Déon (1919-2016) who made the West of Ireland his home.
+It is a joint prize awarded in alternate years by the Royal Irish Academy in Ireland (funded by the Department of Foreign Affairs) and the Académie française in France.
+The winning author received a prize of €10,000 and the honour of visiting France or Ireland respectively to deliver the Michel Déon Lecture the following year.

 - to honour the life of Michel Déon (1919-2016) by continuing his work in supporting and championing writing talent

 - to sustain the legacy of Michel Déon in celebrating the richness and diversity of cultural experience in Europe

 Eligible non-fiction books have been published from any of the following non-fiction categories: autobiography, biography, cultural studies, history, literary studies, philosophy, and travel.
 Authors of any nationality normally resident on the island of Ireland at the time of nomination are eligible.
 The book must be by a single-author and in the English or Irish languages.

 The following categories of book are not eligible:- RIA Publications; self-published books; practical manuals; guides and children’s books.

 Pierre Adrian is the winner of the 2023 prize by the Académie française in Paris, France.